fmartin92/fmartin92.github.io/_posts/2020-07-24-tours-on-a-sphere.markdown

 ![Funky solution 4](/assets/2020-07-24-sphere7.gif)
 {: refdef}

 (Addendum -- 05/08/2020): As [Mark Dominus][mjd] points out, there's a similar version of this problem in riddle form.
-It goes like this: a hunter leaves his tent, walks one mile south, one mile east and one mile north, finding himself in front of his tent again.
+It goes like this:

+>A hunter leaves his tent, walks one mile south, one mile east and one mile north, finding himself in front of his tent again.
 There, he sees a bear and shoots it.
 What color was it?

 The answer, as you may expect after reading this post, is [juvgr, fvapr gurer ner abg n ybg bs cynprf gur uhagre pbhyq unir fgnegrq sebz, naq bar bs gurz vf gur Abegu cbyr][rot-13].

 [rot-13]: https://rot13.com/
 [mjd]: https://blog.plover.com/